MrMarysville/printavochat/memory-bank/activeContext.md

 All operations have been implemented with proper error handling, validation, and response formatting to ensure reliability and consistency.

+## OpenAI Assistants v2 Benefits
+The migration to Assistants API v2 provides several key benefits:
+- **Enhanced Retrieval**: Improved file_search tool with support for up to 10,000 files per assistant
+- **Vector Store Objects**: New API constructs for efficient file management and embeddings
+- **Token Control**: Better management of token usage with max_tokens and message limits
+- **Tool Choice Parameter**: Ability to force specific tool usage in runs
+- **Custom Assistant Messages**: Support for creating messages with assistant role
+- **Model Configuration**: Support for temperature, response_format, and top_p parameters
+- **Fine-tuned Model Support**: Compatible with fine-tuned versions of GPT-3.5 Turbo
+- **Streaming Support**: Native streaming capabilities in the API
+- **SDK Helpers**: New streaming and polling helpers in the Node.js SDK

+## Use Cases for Custom Assistant Messages
+The custom assistant messages feature enables several powerful use cases:

+1. **Structured Data Presentation**:
+   - Display formatted order summaries with consistent layout
+   - Show product catalog information in a structured format
+   - Present analytics data in a readable format

+2. **Conversation Management**:
+   - Insert system-generated messages to guide the conversation
+   - Provide transition messages between conversation topics
+   - Create summaries of previous interactions

+3. **Information Injection**:
+   - Add real-time data from external systems
+   - Insert notifications about order status changes
+   - Provide context about customer history

+4. **Multi-step Workflows**:
+   - Guide users through complex workflows with step instructions
+   - Provide confirmation messages for completed actions
+   - Show progress updates for long-running operations

+These capabilities significantly enhance the conversational experience by allowing more control over the assistant's responses and enabling more structured information presentation.

 ## New Enhancements
 - **Natural Language Interface**: The system now uses a sophisticated natural language interface to interpret user queries and route them to the appropriate agent functions.
 - **Telemetry Dashboard**: A new monitoring dashboard at /agent-monitor provides real-time insights into agent performance, operation success rates, and error tracking.